al-jshen/gmestan-examples/README.md

 # gmestan

-This repository provides examples for using Stan to create a multilevel model to estimate the mass of the Milky Way using kinematic data from tracers.
+This repository provides examples for using Stan to create a hierarchical Bayesian model to estimate the mass of the Milky Way using kinematic data from tracers.

+## GME model

+This repository contains a Stan port of [GME](https://github.com/gweneadie/GME).
+There are two models, [`models/gc.stan`](models/gc.stan) and [`models/dg.stan`](models/dg.stan), which can be used to reproduce the results of [Eadie and Jurić 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...875..159E/abstract) and Slizewski et. al (submitted to ApJ) respectively.
+These models assume independence between the two proper motions (RA and DEC), do not incorporate covariances between phase-space parameters, and the results are produced with complete data only.

-Two datasets are provided:
+Two accompanying datasets are provided:

 - [`GC_Vasiliev.csv`](data/GC_Vasiliev.csv): a globular cluster dataset from [Vasiliev 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.484.2832V/abstract)
 - [`DG_Fritz.csv`](data/DG_Fritz.csv): a dwarf galaxy dataset from [Fritz 2018](https://ui.adsabs.harvard.edu/abs/2018A%26A...619A.103F/abstract)

-The Stan code is in [`models`](models).
-There are several models available, with each variant have two separate files to deal with the GC dataset and the DG dataset.
-In order from the simplest to the most complex:

-- Two models which do not incorporate measurement uncertainties are given in [`gc_nouncertainty.stan`](models/gc_nouncertainty.stan) and [`dg_nouncertainty.stan`](models/dg_nouncertainty.stan).
-- The models matching [GME](https://github.com/gweneadie/GME), used to reproduce the results of [Eadie and Jurić 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...875..159E/abstract) and Slizewski et. al in prep, are in [`gc.stan`](models/gc.stan) and [`dg.stan`](models/dg.stan) respectively.
-These models assume independence between the two proper motions (RA and DEC), and the results are produced with complete data only.
-- Two models which incorporate covariance matrices for the proper motions are given in [`gc_covmat.stan`](models/gc_covmat.stan) and [`dg_covmat.stan`](models/dg_covmat.stan).
-This reduces down to the previous model if the correlations given are zero.
-- Two models which deal with missing data (where there are no proper motions and/or line-of-sight velocities available) and incorporate covariance matrices for the available proper motions are given in [`gc_covmat_incomplete.stan`](models/gc_covmat_incomplete.stan) and [`dg_covmat_incomplete.stan`](models/dg_covmat_incomplete.stan).
-This reduces down to the previous model if all objects have complete data.
+## Extended model

+The extended model used for analysis of H3 halo stars is provided in [`models/h3.stan`](models/h3.stan).
+Bring your own data!

 ## Python

-To install [PyStan](https://github.com/stan-dev/pystan) (the Python interface to Stan), see the instructions [here](https://github.com/stan-dev/pystan/blob/develop/doc/installation_beginner.rst).
+To install [CmdStanPy](https://github.com/stan-dev/cmdstanpy) (a lightweight Python interface to Stan), see the instructions [here](https://cmdstanpy.readthedocs.io/en/v0.9.76/installation.html).

 The Python file, [`examples/gme_py.ipynb`](examples/gme_py.ipynb), is a Jupyter notebook.
 Apart from Pystan and Jupyter, the necessary dependencies to run all the code in the notebook can be installed through `pip` with the following line: